Norway women's national under-17 football team

 The Norway women's national under-17 football team represents Norway at the UEFA Women's Under-17 Championship and the FIFA U-17 Women's World Cup.
-The team has yet to qualify for the latter competition.

 Tournament record

 UEFA Women's Under-17 Championship

 The Norwegian team has participated in five of the thirteen UEFA Women's Under-17 Championships to date.
 The best result was reaching the semi-final in 2017, where no third place play-off was held.

+FIFA U-17 Women's World Cup

 Players

 The following 20 players were called up by head coach Elise Brotangen for the 2022 UEFA Women's Under-17 Championship in May 2022.